Bradley Cooper as Eddie Morra, performance-enhanced investor and former struggling author

 Eddie’s white linen shirt has a slim collar, long sleeves that Eddie rolled up to his elbows, and seven white plastic buttons up the front placket, although he only buttons a few in the middle for more of a casual, devil-may-care look.
 TheTake identified this shirt as a J. Crew linen shirt.

-The shirt has two large patch pockets on the chest.
+The shirt has two large box-pleated pockets on the chest.
 Each pocket closes with a single button on a slim, slightly pointed flap.
 There are two slim loops on each shoulder as though for epaulettes although the loops seem to add no functional purpose other than adding a somewhat military-inspired look.

 Eddie is the only one of his crew that appears to be sartorially prepared for swimming, possibly since he’s the only one who would consider jumping off a cliff into the Pacific.
-His dark blue polyester swim shorts have a white drawstring and very short vents on the sides.
+His dark navy polyester swim shorts have a white drawstring and very short vents on the sides.
 TheTake has identified these as Parke & Ronen Swimming Shorts.

 This outfit is currently part of an auction at Hollywood Backlot for $499.99.
 The auction page, which also includes some exclusive photos, describes the outfit as: